Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Results

 In 2026, the upgrade of the GRAVITY instrument called \href{https://www.eso.org/public/teles-instr/paranal-observatory/vlt/vlt-instr/gravity+/}{GRAVITY+} should enter in service.
-This upgrade of the instrument itself also comes with an improvement of the VLTI infrastructure, including a better Adaptive Optic (AO) system with laser guide star on all Unit Telescope (UT; 8 meters telescopes) and better fringe tracking capabilities.
-The anticipated outcome of these enhancements is, optimally, an increase by a factor of 50 in the photon count within the fibers.
-This improvement can be interpreted as approximately a factor of $\sqrt{50} \sim7$ in the signal-to-noise ratio with respect to flux uncertainties~\citep{Bourdarot2024}.
-Similarly, achieving the same level of flux uncertainties will be possible with a reduced integration time.
+This upgrade of the instrument itself also comes with an improvement of the VLTI infrastructure, including a better Adaptive Optic (AO) system with laser guide stars on all Unit Telescopes (UT; 8 meters telescopes) and better fringe tracking capabilities.
+The anticipated outcome of these enhancements is, optimally, an improvement of a factor of~$\sim7$ in the signal-to-noise ratio with respect to flux uncertainties~\citep{Bourdarot2024}.

+We then investigated how one can improve the detectability of the studied ECOs models in the context of the upcoming GRAVITY+ upgrade.
+The first obvious possibility is to reduce the uncertainties.
+While smaller flux uncertainties is achievable, reducing the astrometric uncertainties are challenging as GRAVITY is at the state of the art for astrometric precision.
+We thus focused on improvement on flux sensitivity and investigated two scenarios: 1) smaller flux uncertainties with the same temporal resolution (Sect.~\ref{sec:smaller_flux_uncertainties}), and 2) similar flux uncertainties with higher temporal resolution (Sect.\ref{sec:better_time_sampling}).